swaldecker/practicalmachinelearning/index.md

 ```

 ## Algorithms
 I decided to start with the random forest algorithm, since this algorithm was mentioned in the paper by Velloso et. al. I divided the training set into a smaller training set and a validation set.
 For the validation set, I chose the data associated with user_name = charles.
+This corresponds to a leave-one-subject-out
+test.

 With the new training set, I ordered the rows chronologically, which also had the effect of clustering the username and classe variables.
 I performed 5-fold cross-validation with the random forest algorithm.
 My idea behind choosing k = 5, was that there are five participants, and these were already arranged in blocks.
-So, each insample "testing" set would contain data mostly from one participant.
+So, each in-sample "testing" set would contain data mostly from one participant.

-In the final model, I achieved about 99.3% accuracy, but when predicting on the validation set, I got terrible accuracy, about 54%.
-I tried using a different participant for the validation set (adelmo), and I got even worse results.
+In the final model, I achieved about 99.3% accuracy, but when predicting on the validation set, I got an accuracy of about 54%.
+I tried using a different participant for the validation set (adelmo), and I got even lower accuracy.
 I also tried using the bootstrapping method of cross-validation but obtained only slightly better results.
 Finally, I tried using method = "rpart" and method = "gbm", but these did not perform as well as the random forest algorithm.
 The results of the final model as well as the confusion matrix for the validation set are shown below.